hoangthangta/WikiDes/README.md

 Similar to Phase 1, there are 2 groups of datasets by 2 ways of data splitting, different topic splitting and random topic splitting.
 The data distribution is training set ~ 75%, validation set ~ 12.5%, and test set ~ 12.5%.

+# Publication
+In process of writing the report paper...

 # Contact
 We are from CIC IPN and DeCLaRe Lab (https://declare-lab.net/).
 If you have any question, contact to: Hoang Thang Ta, tahoangthang@gmail.com